-Ever wondered how you can improve lead quality with your Digital Marketing Campaigns?
+Ever wondered how you can improve lead quality and get better leads for your sales team?

 Lets face it; Low quality leads suck the enthusiasm from your sales team faster than a fat straw in a can of coke on a hot day.

 If your sales team feels that way, you’ll widen the affinity gap between your sales and digital marketing team as each will feel that the other isn’t supporting their needs.
 Sales feel that Marketing isn’t delivering quality leads and Marketing feel that the Sales team aren’t following up on the leads they generate.

 So how can you improve lead quality from your lead generation campaigns before they reach your sales team and CRM?

 Today I’m going to share my best 10 tips to improve the lead quality from your digital marketing campaigns so your sales team fall in love with your lead generation all over again.